ChamiLamelas/Wordle_Solver/README.md

 * Words are ranked based on the letters at their positions.
 * A combination of the previous 3.

-Of these, the last 2 performed the best on their own.
-For more information, see the starting_rankers sheet [here](workbook.xlsx).
+I evaluated them using the first 300 Wordle words.
+Of these schemes, the last 2 performed the best on their own.
+For more information, see the starting_rankers sheet [here](data/workbook.xlsx).
 We then built 3 new ranking schemes that made use of these.
 These modified rank based on the presence of duplicates, consonants, and the word popularity.
-The effect of these modifications is discussed below, more details can be found in the sheets of [workbook.xlsx](workbook.xlsx).
-One good ranker based on these results can be found in the selected_rankers sheet [here](workbook.xlsx).
+The effect of these modifications is discussed below, more details can be found in the sheets of [workbook.xlsx](data/workbook.xlsx).
+One good ranker based on these results can be found in the selected_rankers sheet [here](data/workbook.xlsx).

 ### Effects of Penalizing Duplicates